Demographic decline and ageing

 All in all, access to LTC is improving but remains weak.
 Despite progress in the delivery of home care services, unmet needs for homecare services due to financial reasons was 37.9% of households in need in 2016, above the EU average of 32.2%.
 Low remuneration of social workers and low population density is a challenge for quality care services in rural regions.

-The Cabinet of Ministers worked on elaborating and aligning legislative acts and regulations in the field of LTC in 2017.
-All these measures involve much closer cooperation between family doctors, municipal authorities and social welfare providers to help an elderly person to receive home-care support for as long as possible or to opt for relocation to an institution.
+All these measures also involve much closer cooperation between family doctors, municipal authorities and social welfare providers to help an elderly person to receive home-care support for as long as possible or to opt for relocation to an institution.

 Number of carers